Introduction

 Directions

 In a pot on medium heat, combine all ingredients (starting with 1 1/4 cups of non-dairy milk) and whisk until cocoa is well incorporated.
 Continue to whisk occasionally until very hot but not boiling.
 Taste test, and add remaining non-dairy milk to thin if desired.
-Reheat if needed, and serve in individual glasses.

 Cook's Notes